KunoiSayami/cs2-auto-accept.rs/README.md

 # CS2 auto accept

-> [!WARNING]
+> [!CAUTION]
-> Use this software may cause your account getting banned
+> Use this software may cause your account getting banned.

 > [!NOTE]
 > By playing Competitive you are committing to a full match which could last up to 90 minutes.
 Abandoning the match after you 'ACCEPT' will result in a penalty.